 - Placement of the light sensor (DLS), which should be the topmost item on the aircraft.

-MicaSense offers a free iOS application called Atlas Flight which automatically works with DJI drones and the RedEdge.
+MicaSense offers a free iOS application called Atlas Flight which automatically works with DJI drones and MicaSense sensors.
 If using a third-party flight planner, ensure that it supports the camera parameters or you will not collect data with the expected overlap (which is one of the keys to a successful mission).

 It is not necessary or common for a third-party flight planner to trigger the camera.
 That is ok!
 The camera will actually trigger itself if you set it into overlap/GPS mode.
-Please see RedEdge: Automatic Triggering Options for more details.
+Please see MicaSense Sensor: Automatic Triggering Options for more details.
+If you are flying a DJI M200 or M300 series drone you can purchase a sensor with a PSDK skyport which will allow you to have the drone trigger your sensor while flying with one of the DJI flight apps.

 The goal of processing is to stitch the overlapping images together to form what is known as a reflectance map, which is a mosaic of the area of interest where each of pixels in the image represents the actual reflectance of the imaged object.
 The overall process is generally called photogrammetry.